The River Frome

 A blessedly cooler day in this summer of almost relentless heat and parched countryside as we walked across the fields to the river.
 Here although the water is much lower, the trees and plants are still green, and despite the hawthorn berries already reddening and the blackberries being huge and fully ripened, they are bitter from lack of water so there is a risk that both will fall early thus starving the winter immigrants of their usual autumn feast.

 We waded along the river bed to the large white-stone strewn beach where we found fresh and recent spraint and lots of crayfish remains.
 The river is beautiful here, secretive and very quiet, the only sound the tumble of the water over the stones, a haven for otters feeding cubs.
 Thick beds of Water Crowfoot trap lots for the fish to eat, the willows, alders and hawthorns shade the river from the worst of the fierce summer sun and the banks are filled with newly opening brilliant yellow tansy flowers, the gentle blue water forget me not and the deep pink of the great willow-herb.
 A kingfisher shot past, a heron lifted and flew off, two buzzards drifted and circled on the thermals, and out of nowhere a brown hare leapt from the river margins the tore, ears alert, across the cow pasture.
-Impossible for us to identify whether it was a female leaving young leverets well hidden in the long grass as it is still the breeding season or if it was an outlying solitary male, but our spirits always rise when we see one.
+Impossible for us to identify whether it was a female leaving young leverets well hidden in the long grass as it is still the breeding season or if it was an outlying solitary male, but our spirits always lift when we see one.

 We continued to work around our sites, finding pad marks on the soft mud at the edge of a beach, fresh spraint on a stone beside a large clump of redshank.